RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 Currently I teach a lot of MTH 225 and MTH 325, getting engineers and computer scientists to think like mathematicians.
 I also do research on making college teaching better; I recently [wrote a book](https://www.routledge.com/Grading-for-Growth-A-Guide-to-Alternative-Grading-Practices-that-Promote/Clark-Talbert/p/book/9781642673814) about the kinds of grading systems you see in this syllabus, and I'm working on the second edition of [my book about flipped classrooms in higher education](https://www.routledge.com/Flipped-Learning-A-Guide-for-Higher-Education-Faculty/Talbert/p/book/9781620364321) which I wrote 10 years ago.
 When nobody is looking, I am working on my data science skills, learning languages like [R](https://www.r-project.org/) and [Julia](https://julialang.org/), and  [studying economics](https://mru.org/).

 I've been a bass guitar player for over 25 years and regularly perform live in the area with  different bands.
-You can learn more about my music activities at [my Bandmix page](https://www.bandmix.com/rtbass/) or [my music Instagram account](https://www.instagram.com/rtgrooves/).
+You can learn more about my music activities at [my music website](https://rtgrooves.com/) or [my Linktree page](https://linktr.ee/rtgrooves).

 I live in Allendale with my wife and 17-year old son (who's interested in computer engineering).
 I have a daughter studying Marketing at [Wayne State University](https://wayne.edu/) and a 21-year old daughter who lives on her own.
 I love the outdoors and get out to walk or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](http://rtalbert.org), or [Grading for Growth](https://gradingforgrowth.com/) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!